POSTERIOR SHOULDER INSTABILITY

 What is the Posterior Shoulder Instability Protocol

-The Shoulder Pacemaker™ posterior shoulder which is available on MySPM App, consists in a sequence of 9 exercises with different duration and 3-levels of increasing intensity.
+The SHOULDER PACEMAKER™ protocol for posterior shoulder which is available on MySPM App, consists in a sequence of 9 exercises with different duration and 3-levels of increasing intensity.

 The aim of the rehabilitation session is to stimulate hypoactive muscle group throughout the motion exercises established in the protocol, and it has been developed for: